darkwizard242/ansible-role-go/README.md

 go_app                          | Defines the app to install i.e. **go**
 go_setup                        | Boolean variable that only allows `true` or `false` values.
 Defaults to `true`.
 When set to `true` it will setup/install go.
 When set to `false`, it will remove go from the system - assuming it was installed via this role and value for `go_bin_path` path is correct. go_version                      | Defined to dynamically fetch the desired version to install.
 Defaults to: **1.22.2** go_os                           | Defines OS type.
-Used for obtaining the correct type of binaries based on OS.
-Defaults to: **linux** go_arch                         | Defines Architecture type.
-Used for obtaining the correct type of binaries based on Architecture.
-Defaults to: **amd64** go_dl_url                       | Defines URL to download the go binary from. go_bin_path                     | Defined to dynamically set the appropriate path to store go binary into.
+Used for obtaining the correct type of binaries based on OS. go_architecture_map             | Defines Architecture type.
+Used for obtaining the correct type of binaries based on Architecture. go_dl_url                       | Defines URL to download the go binary from. go_bin_path                     | Defined to dynamically set the appropriate path to store go binary into.
 Defaults to: **/usr/local** - which is sourced using a handler. go_profile_template_export_line | Defined to set the line for export to path within a custom file generated into /etc/profile.d directory.